marcel-van-de-kamp/movie-app/exercises/20/assignment.md

   - You can also savely remove the `FormsModule` import from the movies module now because we don't use it anymore.
 - To build a model driven form we need the `FormGroup` en `FormControl` classes, import these in the detail component from `@angular/forms`
 - Declare a class property `movieForm` of type `FormGroup` en assign a new `FormGroup` object to it in the`ngOnInit` function
-- Supply an object literal to the `FormHroup` as first parameter
+- Supply an object literal to the `FormGroup` as first parameter
   - For every input field on the form, add a property to the object and assign a new `FormControl` object as value to it
   - Supply an 'initial state/value' to each `FormControl`
-> Above steps can be simplified by using the angular `FormBuilder` service
-- Import the `FormBuilder` from `@angular/forms`, inject it into the constructor and store it as a class property
-- &#185; Rewrite the `FormGroup` and `FormControls` using the `FormBuilder` in `ngOnInit` function
 > To synchronize the created `FormGroup` and `FormControl`'s to the template we use the `formGroup` and `formControlName` directives
 - Add a property binding `[formGroup]` to the `form` element and bind it to the `movieForm` object
 - Add a `formControlName` directive to each input field and use the same name you used in the `ngOnInit` function, for example `formControlName="genre"`